mlin/sqlite_web_vfs/README.md

 ```

 where `{{PERCENT_ENCODED_URL}}` is the database file's complete http(s) URL passed through [percent-encoding](https://en.wikipedia.org/wiki/Percent-encoding) (doubly encoding its own query string, if any).
 The URL server must support [GET range](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests) requests, and the content must be immutable for the session.

-See also our companion projects [sqlite_zstd_vfs](https://github.com/mlin/sqlite_zstd_vfs/) and [Genomics Extension for SQLite](https://github.com/mlin/GenomicSQLite), which *include* sqlite_web_vfs along with other features, most notably compression of the database file.

 **USE AT YOUR OWN RISK:** This project is not associated with the SQLite developers.